Intarmour/Obsidian-Protocol/README.md

 ```bash
 python cli.py
 ```
+You can also use headless execution with `--file` and `--provider` arguments.

 When starting the CLI, a banner with project info, license, and contact will be shown.
 This helps ensure clear attribution and communication in lab environments.